divvungiellatekno/course-HU-2025/slides.md

 The term language technology is restricted to actual processing of language data — be it speech or text or video (as when processing signed languages).

-The ultimate dream of language technology is speech-to-speech machine translation<br/>
-of unrestricted language:
+The ultimate dream of language technology has been speech-to-speech machine translation of unrestricted language:

 <a href="https://poetsandquants.com/2014/07/02/when-translators-make-sense-for-applicants/">